MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/faq-confirmed-po-changes.md

 # FAQ for the Confirmed purchase orders with changes workspace

-This transparency note describes the AI impact of the **Confirmed purchase orders with changes** workspace in Microsoft Dynamics 365 Supply Chain Management.
+This FAQ provides answers to frequently asked questions about the AI technology that's used in the **Confirmed purchase orders with changes** workspace in Microsoft Dynamics 365 Supply Chain Management.
+It includes key considerations and details about how the AI is used, how it was tested and evaluated, and any specific limitations.

 ## What is the Confirmed purchase orders with changes workspace?